 To enhance EAP accessibility, employees should consider the following steps:

-• Participate in Orientation Sessions: Attend any orientation or training sessions that cover EAP services to gain a comprehensive understanding.
+- Participate in Orientation Sessions: Attend any orientation or training sessions that cover EAP services to gain an understanding.

 Initiating Service Requests